casper-network/docs-archive/implementation/appendix.rst

          copied from the buffer are of type ``Option<Key>`` and should be interpreted as such.
 The result is ``None`` if there is no key associated with the given name, and ``Some(key)`` otherwise.
-This function will cause a ``Trap`` if the name cannot be sde-serialized as a String.
+This function will cause a ``Trap`` if the name cannot be de-serialized as a String.

 -  ``has_uref``